Overview and legal framework

 The court must first decide whether to grant bail.

-• The court must consider whether any of the statutory objections to bail can be met by conditions, and can only impose bail conditions in order to allay those fears, or to ensure the child assists with the writing of reports or attends a meeting with their lawyer (section 3(6) Bail Act 1976).
-Appropriate conditions can be devised by the Youth Offending Team or Youth Justice Service who can offer bail support and supervision to help allay any bail concerns.
-The YOT/YJS will need to assess the child and their circumstances to present a suitable package to the court.
+- The court must consider whether any of the statutory objections to bail can be met by conditions.
+The court can only impose bail conditions in order to allay those fears, or to ensure the child assists with the writing of reports or attends a meeting with their lawyer (s3(6) Bail Act 1976).
+Appropriate conditions can be devised by the Youth Justice Service (YJS), who can also offer bail support and supervision to help allay any bail concerns.
+The YJS will need to assess the child and their circumstances to present a suitable package to the court.

-• Where the court does not consider standard bail support and supervision to be sufficient, and as an alternative to secure remand, the court will consider conditional bail with intensive support and supervision (ISS).
+- Where the court does not consider standard bail support and supervision to be sufficient, the court will consider conditional bail with intensive support and supervision (ISS) as an alternative to secure remand.

 Conditional bail

-The court may impose conditions on an adult or child defendant’s bail for the defendant’s own protection or, additionally, for a child welfare or in their own interests.
+The court may impose conditions on a child defendant’s bail for the child’s own protection or, additionally, for a child’s welfare or in their own interests.

 Curfews